 Could it be a misunderstanding?
 If you are not a clairvoyant, questions will help clarify the situation.

 Don’t take other people’s behavior so personally.
 Often their behavior has something to do with something completely different than the first glance would suggest.
 It probably has nothing to do with you.

 They are not responsible for other people’s mistakes.

 Doing something compassionate for someone else is incompatible with anger and aggression.

 Especially aerobic exercise, including brisk walking or jogging, can be a great way to handle anger.

 13. Relaxation techniques

-This gives you time to devise a sane and rational response to the situation.
-Don’t be afraid to tell the person who has aggrieved you that you need a day or two to think about the issue.
+This gives you time to find a reasonable and rational answer to the situation.
+Do not be afraid to tell the person who offended you that you need a day or two to think about the issue.

 Count from 1 to 10 or 100 if necessary.
 Thomas Jefferson famously said, “When angry, count 10, before you speak; if very angry, 100.”

-Forgiveness can help you stop ruminating, which is when negative thoughts play over and over in your head like some horror movie scene.
+Forgiveness can help you to stop ruminating, because negative thoughts repeat themselves again and again in your head, like in a horror movie scene.